You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 5. Kayak or Stand Up Paddleboard at One of the Lakes

-Lake McDonald is the largest lake and probably the best lake for water activities.
-It’s especially beautiful during sunset!
+Lake McDonald is the largest lake and probably the best for water activities.
+It’s stunning during sunset!
 We spent an afternoon kayaking and SUP around the lake and even spotted a couple of bald eagles.
-We got our kayaks and stand-up paddleboards from the folks over at Glacier Outfitters who were super friendly and helpful with recommendations on where in the lake to go.
+We got our kayaks and stand-up paddleboards from the folks over at Glacier Outfitters, who were super friendly and helpful with recommendations on where in the lake to go.
+We had a great experience with them that we ended up going back for bike rentals.

 6. See Goose Island